 The module has the ability to destroy all keys and CSPs by a recursive DELETE command.
+All keys and CSPs are stored in files.
 The contents of the file(s) being recursively deleted are erased and over written.
 Should a power-down occur during the execution of the recursive DELETE, the action of zeroization will resume on a subsequent power-on event, ensuring that access to zeroized information is prevented.

-Setup and Initialization 6
+6 Setup and Initialization